-This output measure indicates change in value over time.
-It is the difference between the current year's value and the previous year's value divided by the previous year's value.
-It applies to the following: Collection Expenditures, Federal Operating Revenue, Local Operating Revenue, Operating Expenditures, Operating Revenue, Other Operating Expenditures, Other Operating Revenue, Personnel Expenditures, Population, State Operating Revenue.
+This output measure indicates change over time.
+It is the difference between the current year's count and the previous year's count divided by the previous year's count.
+It applies to the following: Collection Expenditures, Federal Operating Revenue, Local Operating Revenue, Operating Expenditures, Operating Revenue, Other Operating Expenditures, Other Operating Revenue, Personnel Expenditures, Population, and State Operating Revenue.